Facebook's Zuckerberg to keep iron grip after IPO

 DOTCOM MANIA?

-Facebook's growing popularity has pressured entrenched Internet companies from Yahoo to Google Inc. In 2011, the social network overtook Yahoo to become the top provider of online display ads in the United States by revenue, industry research firm eMarketer says.
+Facebook's growing popularity has pressured entrenched Internet companies from Yahoo (YHOO.O) to Google Inc (GOOG.O).
+In 2011, the social network overtook Yahoo to become the top provider of online display ads in the United States by revenue, industry research firm eMarketer says.

-A $10 billion IPO would be the fourth-largest in U.S. history after Visa Inc, General Motors, and AT&T Wireless, Thomson Reuters data shows.
+A $10 billion IPO would be the fourth-largest in U.S. history after Visa Inc (V.N), General Motors (GM.N), and AT&T Wireless (T.N), Thomson Reuters data shows.

 The $5 billion figure in Wednesday's prospectus was an initial, reference figure -- a basis for registration fees, among other things -- and could change based on investor demand.

 The prospectus said 85 percent of Facebook's 2011 revenue was derived from advertising.
-Social-gaming company Zynga, creator of Farmville, accounted for 12 percent of Facebook's revenue last year.
+Social-gaming company Zynga (ZNGA.O), creator of Farmville, accounted for 12 percent of Facebook's revenue last year.

-The IPO will dwarf any recent debuts of Internet companies, such as Zynga, LinkedIn Corp, Groupon Inc and Pandora Media Inc.
+The IPO will dwarf any recent debuts of Internet companies, such as Zynga, LinkedIn Corp LNKD.N, Groupon Inc (GRPN.O) and Pandora Media Inc (P.N).

 Their IPOs had mixed receptions.
 The last debut, from Zynga, closed 5 percent below its IPO price during its first trading day in December.